 There have been few side effects reported with the use of phosphatidylcholine supplements other than gastrointestinal upset when large doses are used.
 High doses in the form of lecithin may cause a decrease in appetite as well.

-Our laboratory produces both an oral liquid and injectable forms of PC using a highly purified source of PC thus ensuring it is effective.
-The oral liquid contains 100mg/ml – order phosphatidylcholine here.
+Our laboratory produces an injectable form of PC using a highly purified source of PC and is available on prescription.